IHE/ITI.Finance/input/pagecontent/ITI-YY7.md

 This section corresponds to transaction [ITI-YY7] of the IHE IT Infrastructure Technical Framework.
 Transaction [ITI-YY7] is used by the Claims Manager and Coverage Requestor Actors.
-The Check Coverage Eligibility Status [ITI-YY7] transaction is used to get the status of a coverage eligibility request.
+The Check Coverage Eligibility Status [ITI-YY7] transaction is used to get the status of a coverage eligibility request by searching for `CoverageEligibilityResponse` resources.

 ### 2:3.YY7.1 Scope

-This transaction is used by the Coverage Requestor to get the status of a coverage eligibility request based on criteria it provides in the query parameters of the request message, or to retrieve a specific coverage eligibility response.
+This transaction is used by the Coverage Requestor to get the status of a coverage eligibility request from a `CoverageEligibilityResponse` resource based on criteria it provides in the query parameters of the request message, or to retrieve a specific `CoverageEligibilityResponse`.
 The request is received by the Claims Manager.
-The Claims Manager processes the request and returns a response of the matching coverage eligibility responses.
+The Claims Manager processes the request and returns a response of the matching response resources.

 ### 2:3.YY7.2 Actors Roles